Vidar1144/STFC-Calculator-/README.md

 this is a calculator for the game star trek fleet command its for the special money it has for its events

+you also dont have to type out for example 10,000 you can just type 10k. its more in line with the game.

 to use this script download a python idle and copy and paste or just open it with the idle. https://www.python.org/downloads/ thats a link for a python idle